DevYatsu/JadeFlow/README.md

 ### Conditional Statements

-In a future update, JadeFlow will support conditional statements like if, while and switch.
+In a future update, JadeFlow will support conditional statements like if, while and match (similar to switch in javascript).
 Here's a preview of the syntax:

 ```rust
 if x == x {